 Volunteer teams should contain no more than 10 people and must designate one individual to serve as the Team Leader (the leader and primary contact person for the team).
 For larger organizations, there is a maximum of three teams per organization and 10 members per team (30 total per organization).
 Some team ideas include a student organization, residence hall floor, a study group, group of friends, carpool crew, and/or co-workers.

-In order for a team to be added to the online roster, the Team Leader must attend a MANDATORY orientation session.
+In order for a team to have be added to the online roster, the Team Leader must have attended a MANDATORY orientation session this past February 2015 and pre-registered his or her team.